Pregnancy, in my opinion, is one of the greatest preparations for the grimmer elements of parenting.

 Nail biting is very common and can signal boredom or anxiety but may also be simple habit.
 Unless your child starts biting their nails very suddenly and aggressively it is normally nothing to worry about in terms of their mental state.
 However, repeatedly biting nails and worrying at the skin around them can lead to inflammation, open wounds and infection.

 Lots of parents use foul tasting (non toxic) nail varnish to prevent biting.
 Distraction is also a popular ploy – giving them a fidget cube or putty to play with whilst on car journeys or watching television might help stop the boredom chewing.
 ScratchSleeves are great for stopping the subconscious biting as they provide a barrier between hands and mouth.
+Check out our article about keeping fingernails short.

 A surprising number of children also bite their toenails.
 Because children’s bones haven’t yet fully calcified and hardened they are generally more flexible than adults.
 Biting toenails is more of a medical concern as it can easily lead to ingrowing toenails due to the pressure put on the toes when walking.
 ScratchSleeves also make PJs and dungarees with a covered foot if this is a problem for you!